mohammedadelabu/transfer-api/README.md

   - email (unique)
   - phone number (unique)

 The transaction Collection registers any transaction in an account (ie. today I paid N2000 for a movie with my card), the balances table represents the account balance of customers (ie. I have N50k in my bank account).
-If a sender is trying to make a transaction of an amount of money more than his current balance, an error should be returned indicating insufficient funds
+If a sender is trying to make a transaction of an amount of money more than his current balance, an error would be returned indicating insufficient funds
-The API you are to develop should be able to handle a transfer request of the form below and updates the transactions/balances table accordingly.
+The API can handle a transfer request of the form below and updates the transactions/balances table accordingly.

 ```
 {